BauhausLuftfahrt/PAXelerate/README.md

 ### What is this repository for? ###

 * This repository hosts the code of our boarding simulation
-* The current version is *alpha 0.1*
+* The current version uner development is *alpha 0.2*
 * Work on the implementation in java began in November 2014

 ### How do I get set up? ###

-* Install openCDT plugin according to [this tutorial](http://sourceforge.net/p/opencdt/wiki/Eclipse%20Developer%20Installation/)
-* Install checkstyle plguin according to  [this tutorial](http://sourceforge.net/p/opencdt/wiki/Eclipse%20Developer%20Installation/)
-* install the Boarding Simulation plugin according to [this tutorial](https://bitbucket.org/michele_muc/paxsim/wiki/boardingsim-installation)
+* Install openCDT and Boarding Simulation plugin using [this tutorial](https://bitbucket.org/michele_muc/paxsim/wiki/installation)
+* Get started with [Git repositoy](https://bitbucket.org/michele_muc/paxsim/wiki/git) handling

 ### Contributors ###